hoelzl/gwydion-experiments/README.md

 Gwydion Experiments
 ===================

-This is a repository for some experiments with the Gwydion dylan compiler that are not appropriate for the official svn repository but that I didn't want to do without support from revision control.
-The initial version of the repository was forked from Gwydion SVN revision 12904.
-To merge back changes into this repository, it should be sufficient to generate a patch agianst the initial revision of the Git repository, apply it to a checkout of revision 12904 of the SVN repository, and then synchronize with SVN HEAD.
+This is a repository for some experiments with the Gwydion Dylan compiler that are not appropriate for the official svn repository but that I didn't want to do without support from revision control.
+The initial version of the repository was forked from Gwydion svn revision 12904.
+To merge back changes into this repository, it should be sufficient to generate a patch agianst the initial revision of the git repository, apply it to a checkout of revision 12904 of the svn repository, and then synchronize with svn HEAD.

     $ svn info
     Path: .